2021 ONE-ACT PLAY FESTIVAL

 5. Submission Fee: Entry fee is $10, payable via PayPal.
 (The fee is waived for members of Dramatists Guild of America — member number required.)
 If your play is selected for production, you will be expected to provide a brief (150-word) biography, a JPG high-resolution photo, and a brief synopsis of the play which may be used in marketing and promotion.

-6. Deadline: Completed Entry Form, uploaded script and submission fee must be received by August 15, 2019.
+6. Deadline: Completed Entry Form, uploaded script and submission fee must be received by [date to be determined].
 No more than 100 scripts will be accepted.
 With our receipt of the one hundredth script, no further entries will be considered.

 7. Uploading: Plays may only be submitted electronically via the online Entry Form.